michaelsayala/ansible-splunk-cluster/README.md

 ---

-# License
+## License

-Add the project's chosen open-source license here.
+This project is licensed under the MIT License.

+See the [LICENSE](LICENSE) file for the full license text.
 ---

 # Author